Virginia Court Records

 What Are Traffic Violations and Infractions in Virginia?

 In Virginia, traffic violations are trespasses against traffic laws, and the punishment depends on the severity of the offense.
-Legally, sentences can range from the payment of a hefty fine, license suspension to incarceration in the state correctional facility.
-Virginia classifies traffic violations into misdemeanors and felonies, with felonies being the more serious of the two and carrying the strictest penalty.
+Legally, sentences can range from the payment of a hefty fine, and license suspension to incarceration in the state correctional facility.
+Virginia classifies traffic violations into misdemeanors and felonies, with felonies generally being the more serious of the two and carrying the strictest penalty.

 A traffic infraction in Virginia is a traffic offense under Title 46.2 of the Virginia Code and is considered relatively minor and not punishable as a criminal act.
-Offenders can incur a fine in the form of traffic tickets, which must be paid on time, or the court will assign demerit points to the violator.
+Offenders can incur a fine in the form of traffic tickets, which must be paid on time, or the court may assign demerit points to the violator.
 However, a court appearance may be mandatory if there is an appeal or if any traffic fine is left unpaid.

 What Are Felony Traffic Violations in Virginia?

 Felony traffic violations are grievous traffic offenses, possibly leading to a criminal conviction, payment of fines, and license suspension.
-Examples of violations considered as felonies in Virginia are third DUI offense and hit-and-run accidents, resulting in severe injury or death of another motorist, pedestrian, or other public members.
+Examples of violations considered felonies in Virginia are third DUI offenses and hit-and-run accidents, resulting in severe injury or death of another motorist, pedestrian, or other public members.
 The degree of a felony committed determines the corresponding judgment, with the highest penalty being a life sentence or the death penalty.
 The lowest is a jail term of up to five years and or a hefty fine.

-• Class 1 felony is the most serious and carries the stiffest punishment of a life sentence or the death penalty if the offender is 18 at the time of the offense.
+- Class 1 felony is the most serious and carries the stiffest punishment of a life sentence or the death penalty if the offender is 18 at the time of the offense.

-• Class 2 felony could lead to incarceration from 20 years to life imprisonment.
+- Class 2 felony could lead to incarceration from 20 years to life imprisonment.

-• Class 4 felony results in the violator’s detention for 5 to 10 years and offenders may pay a maximum fine of $100,000.
+- Class 4 felony results in the violator’s detention for 5 to 10 years and offenders may pay a maximum fine of $100,000.

-• Class 5 felony comes with 1 to 10 years imprisonment and a maximum fine of $2,500.
+- Class 5 felony comes with 1 to 10 years imprisonment and a maximum fine of $2,500.

-• A Class 6 felony is the least grievous, and sentencing is up to 1 to 5 years with a maximum fine of $2,500.
+- A Class 6 felony is the least grievous, and sentencing is up to 1 to 5 years with a maximum fine of $2,500.

 Examples of Felony Traffic Violations in Virginia?